Eoin Doyle: Shamrock Rovers

 Later on in the 2007 season he signed for Shamrock Rovers.
-He was promoted from the U21s to the senior squad during the 2007 season, making his début against Waterford United on 10 August 2007.
-In his first full season, 2008 League of Ireland, he netted 5 goals in 30 league appearances.
-His debut league goal coming against Rovers.
-It was speculated that he would move to a different club following former manager Pat Scully's departure however he remained at the club for the 2009 season.
+He was promoted from the U21s to the senior squad during the 2007 season, making his debut against Waterford United on 10 August 2007.
+In his first full season, 2008 League of Ireland, he netted five goals in 30 league appearances, with his first league goal coming against Sligo Rovers.
+It was speculated that he would move to a different club following manager Pat Scully's departure, however he remained at the club for the 2009 season.
 He was a substitute for Stephen Bradley in the first game at Tallaght Stadium.
-Unfortunately for Doyle he did not become a major player under new Shams manager, Michael O'Neill after the signing of Gary Twigg.
+Unfortunately for Doyle he did not become a major player under new Rovers manager, Michael O'Neill after the signing of Gary Twigg.

 Sligo Rovers

 Doyle joined Sligo Rovers on 16 July 2009.
 He scored on his debut in a 2–0 win over St. Patrick's Athletic.
 He also scored in the 2009 FAI Cup Final at Tallaght Stadium, however Rovers lost the match 2–1 to Sporting Fingal.

 Doyle contributed 8 goals during the successful 2010 season that saw Rovers win both domestic cups, the FAI Cup and the EA Sports Cup.
 Doyle did very well when forced to play as a centre-forward in the FAI Cup final win and scored one of two penalties in the shoot-out.
 The 2011 season proved to be his best to date.
 Early on in the season he was moved into the centre-forward position.
 He relished the role, scoring a hat-trick in a 3–1 win over Bray Wanderers and at one stage was the league's leading scorer.
 Doyle ended up scoring 25 goals as Rovers finished second in the league and won the 2011 FAI Cup Final.
 Doyle scored in the Cup Final penalty shootout, where Rovers ran out victorious 4–1 against Shelbourne.
 His contract with Rovers expired at the end of the season.